isomerpages/govtech-gobusiness-main/pages/ipgrow/shook-lin-bok-llp.md

 ## Shook Lin & Bok LLP

 Shook Lin & Bok LLP is a leading full service Singapore law Firm with an Asian presence and global reach.
 Many of the Firm 's partners are eminent lawyers in their respective areas of practice.
-The Firm’s Intellectual Property, Technology and Data Practice advises on a broad range of IP issues which include the registration of IP rights, advising on intangible asset strategies, IP enforcement and dispute resolution matters, online brand protection matters, and IP commercial and transactional disputes.
+The Firm's Intellectual Property, Technology and Data Practice advises on a broad range of IP issues which include the registration of IP rights, advising on intangible asset strategies, IP enforcement and dispute resolution matters, online brand protection matters, and IP commercial and transactional disputes.

 <b>Year established in Singapore:</b> 1964